 Origins of the Suspended Coffee

-The practice of “suspended coffee” dates back to the Second World War.
-Napoli, where, in the bars of the capital of Campania, those who could afford it left a paid coffee for those who could not afford it.
+The practice of “suspended coffee” dates back to World War II in Naples, where, in the bars of the Campania capital, those who could afford it would leave a paid coffee for those who could not afford it.
 This gesture of solidarity was born in a period of deprivation and sacrifice and has evolved over time.

 Global Expansion